 Scientific and Technical Capabilities

-The objectives of the Biometry Shared Service (BSS) are as follows:
+The objectives of the Biostatistics Shared Resource (BSR) are as follows:

 - To ensure excellent and timely biostatistical support in the design and protocol development of laboratory, translational, clinical, and population-based anti-cancer research studies;